 So reads the Evening Standard’s review of Derek Gripper’s two sold out concerts at Shakespeare’s Globe theatre with legendary classical guitarist John Williams, just a little over a year after the release of his 2012 recording “One Night on Earth: Music from the Strings of Mali.”
-In this album Gripper arranged and performed on classical guitar the compositions of three of Mali’s greatest instrumental virtuosos: Toumani Diabaté, Ali Farka Touré and Ballaké Sissoke.
-The extraordinary feat of this recording can only be imagined when one considers that this music was originally composed for and played on the kora, a 21 string African harp-lute, one of Africa’s most beautiful and complex instruments.
+In this album Derek arranged and performed on classical guitar the compositions of three of Mali’s greatest instrumental virtuosos: Toumani Diabaté, Ali Farka Touré and Ballaké Sissoke; most of which was originally composed for and played on the kora, a 21 string African harp-lute, one of Africa’s most beautiful and complex instruments.
 UK’s top world music publication Songlines Magazine called the album ”a staggering achievement,” selecting the recording as a Top of the World album in March 2013.

-Gripper’s output extends beyond Africa to include original compositions, interpretations of the works of Brazilian composer Egberto Gismonti, collaborations with classical Indian tabla, innovation of South African folk sounds, and arrangements of J.S.Bach’s solo violin works.
-Classical Guitar Magazine called Gripper’s 2011 recording of original compositions set alongside the works of Gismonti “an excellent album…of hypnotic beauty” whilst Guitar International says of the same album that Gripper’s world class ability “is able to transcend the instrument itself.”
+Derek’s output extends beyond Africa to include original compositions, interpretations of the works of Brazilian composer Egberto Gismonti, collaborations with classical Indian tabla, innovation of South African folk sounds, and arrangements of J.S.Bach’s solo violin works.
+Classical Guitar Magazine called his 2011 recording of original compositions set alongside the works of Gismonti “an excellent album…of hypnotic beauty” whilst Guitar International says of the same album that his world class ability “is able to transcend the instrument itself.”

 “Gripper has cracked it…his playing has a depthless beauty, which does full justice to the complexity of Toumani’s compositions.
 To do so without any hint of the music being dumbed down is a staggering achievement on solo guitar.”
 [Nigel Williamson, Songlines Magazine] Read the full review here: